rosilioroman/superCATE_2024/README.md

 8. [Software License](#license)

 ## Introduction
-This repository documents the work done by a group researchers from the National Solar Observatory during the 2024 Total Solar Eclipse.
-The group is made up of heliophysicists and scientists from NSO, graduate and undergraduate students from the University of Colorado Boulder.
+This repository partially documents the work done in preparation for capturing images of the Sun's corona during the 2024 Total Solar Eclipse.

 **More info on the team and the scientific research coming soon**